 Presentation – User interface

 The BCDS web applications incorporate usability features for individuals with disabilities and provide the BCDS system with ADA compliance.
-Additionally the application supports multiple modalities for consumers when interacting with the BCDS system, including support for browsers that work on mobile platforms, including Safari on iPhone and iPad; Chrome on Android phones & tablets and IE on Windows phones and tablets.
+Additionally, the application supports multiple modalities for consumers when interacting with the BCDS system, including support for browsers that work on mobile platforms, including Safari on iPhone and iPad; Chrome on Android phones & tablets and IE on Windows phones and tablets.

 Service Contract and Adaptors